2 min read

 The Oklahoma State Election Board is a perfect example of a political party equipping voters with the knowledge they need to make informed decisions.
 How did they do it?
 They ensured that all voters had access to an election information hub.
 Election information hubs are websites that house sample ballots, poll information, and candidate information.

 Online election hubs are not the only way to boost turnout.
 Elections must be accessible to all voters, and most times physical locations are not.
 Long lines, hours of operation, and transportation issues are just some of the reasons why voters end up not participating.
 Moving the voting process online guarantees that anyone with a desktop or mobile device can cast their vote and gives voters a better chance of participating since they can do it anytime, from anywhere.
-According to this article by WPR, Wisconsin is turning to online voting to help with their endorsement process.

 If you do choose to move your city council or state department’s voting process online, you must consider notifying your voters through email or another accessible method to make sure they are aware of the upcoming vote.
 Email notifications can be tricky and must be timed perfectly to reach as many potential voters as possible (more on optimizing emails here).
 When optimized, email notifications are a great tool to provide your constituents with information on candidates and polling information.